 What we plan to do

-DiSSCo Prepare, as the Preparatory Phase Project of DiSSCo, has a central role in the DiSSCo development programme.
-It focuses on bringing together the results of the other projects and on delivering the missing parts across the different implementation dimensions of the new RI.
+As the preparatory phase project of DiSSCo, DiSSCo Prepare, has a central role in the DiSSCo development programme.
+It focuses on bringing together the results of other DiSSCo-linked projects and filling in the missing parts across the different dimensions of the new RI.

-To achieve this, the work of DiSSCo Prepare is organised in nine Work Packages (WP).
-Each WP contributes directly to the implementation of DiSSCo.
+The work of DiSSCo Prepare is organised in nine Work Packages (WP).

 The Work in Detail